Beautiful home in small co-housing/community in Eugene

 - Experience with communal living: Having some past experience of sharing spaces with others helps separate the ideals of communal living from the reality.

-We collectively are teachers, UofO professor (math and biology), marine biology teacher, ESL teacher, electric vehicle software engineer, craft chocolate-making warehouse manager, and water conservation non-profit sector.
+We collectively are teachers, UofO professor (math and biology), marine biology teacher, ESL teacher, electric vehicle software engineer, teacher, and water conservation non-profit sector.
 We are from Oregon, California, Hawaii, and Mexico.